vaahxx/challenge-3dfilestore-web/README.md

 ## Features

 - File Management: You can upload, download, update, and delete 3D files in the repository.
-- File Transformation: The API allows you to transform 3D files by applying scaling and offset transformations.
 - Download and Transform: You can download both the original and transformed versions of a 3D file.

 ## Challenges Faced with Streams